2020 NCAA Division I men's basketball tournament: COVID-19 impact and cancelation

 On March 11, hours after the WHO's pandemic declaration, the NBA suspended its regular season after Utah Jazz player Rudy Gobert was diagnosed with COVID-19.
 On the same night, Nebraska coach Fred Hoiberg fell visibly ill during a game in the first round of the Big Ten tournament.
-There were initial fears that Hoiberg had COVID-19, but he was ultimately diagnosed with influenza A. The following day, due in part to Gobert's diagnosis and Hoiberg’s health scare, all conferences that had not yet concluded tournament play announced they would be scrapping their tournaments.
+There were initial fears that Hoiberg had COVID-19, but he was ultimately diagnosed with influenza A. The following day, due in part to Gobert's diagnosis and Hoiberg's health scare, all conferences that had not yet concluded tournament play announced they would be scrapping their tournaments.
 Many of them had announced they would play without fans, but it was decided to scrap play altogether.
 With the decision to cancel the 2020 Mid-Eastern Athletic Conference tournament, all games that had yet to be played in the basketball season were cancelled, while the Big East called off its tournament at halftime during a quarter-final game between Creighton and St. John's.
 Most major conferences also announced suspensions of all athletics to varying degrees.
-Later in the day, the NCAA announced the tournament would be cancelled, along with all remaining winter and spring championships for the academic year.
+Later in the day, the NCAA announced the tournament would be canceled, along with all remaining winter and spring championships for the academic year.

 The NCAA had not ruled out publishing what would have been its at-large selections and bracket.
 Vice president of men's basketball Dan Gavitt told the Associated Press that he had proposed holding a shortened, 16-team tournament in Atlanta (split between State Farm Arena and Mercedes-Benz Stadium) as an alternative, with all participants chosen by the selection committee, before the decision was made to cancel the entire tournament due to Rudy Gobert's diagnosis.
 The NCAA ultimately decided against releasing any brackets, with Gavitt stating, "Brackets based on hypotheticals can’t substitute for a complete selection, seeding and bracketing process."